-Testing of hypothesis (parametric Inference): Concept and formulation, Type I and Type II errors, Neyman-Pearson lemma.
+Testing of hypothesis (parametric Inference)

+Concept and formulation, Type I and Type II errors.

-Procedures of Parametric testing of Single and two population means in small and large samplings, Single and two population Proportions in large sampling.
+Procedures of Parametric testing of Single and two population means in small and large samplings, Single and two population Proportions in large sampling, Analysis of variance: one- way and two- way classifications.

+Testing of hypothesis (Non-parametric Inference)

-Non-parametric Inference: Comparison with parametric inference, Use of order statistics.
-Sign test, Wilcoxon signed rank test, Mann-Whitney test, Run test, Kolmogorov-Smirnov test.
-Spearman's and Kendall's test.
-Tolerance region.
+Comparison with parametric inference, Use of order statistics.
+Sign test, Wilcoxon signed rank test, Mann-Whitney test, Run test, Kolmogorov-Smirnov test, Kendall's test.